-The PHA must conduct an income examination 12 months after the initial over-income determination, unless the PHA determined the family's income fell below the over-income limit since the initial over-income determination.
 If the PHA determines the family continues to exceed the over-income limit for 12 consecutive months, the PHA must provide written notification of this 12-month over-income determination no later than 30 days after the income examination.
 The notice must state that the family has exceeded the over-income limit for 12 consecutive months and continuing to do so for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families.
 Additionally, if applicable under PHA policy, the notice must include an estimate (based on current data) of the alternative non-public housing rent for the family's unit.
 The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+Exhibits 13-2 provides a sample 12-month notices based on HUD's model notices.

-If a family's income exceeds the applicable over-income limit after 12 consecutive months, the SDHC will make a note in the tenant file to calculate the family's income again 12 months later.
-Within 10 business days, the SDHC will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to the SDHC's over-income policies.
+The PHA will conduct an interim reexamination to determine if a family's income exceeds the applicable over-income limit after 12 consecutive months.
+The PHA will notify the family in writing of the determination.
+The notice will state that if the family continues to be over-income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
 The notice will provide an estimate of the alternative non-public housing rent applicable to the family at the close of the 24 consecutive month period.
-The notice will also state that the family may request a hearing if the family disputes the SDHC's determination in accordance with SDHC policies in Chapter 14.
-The SDHC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.
+The notice will also state that the family may request a hearing if the family disputes the PHA's determination in accordance with PHA policies in Chapter 14.
+The PHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.